-- A. Single-Family detached - New construction, built upon a new or existing foundation - Ancillary structures that are intended to be habitable and share the same address as the primary house, such as a guest house or a suite above a garage, will be subject to the same criteria as the primary house - B. Townhome, row home or duplex - Each dwelling unit must have its own unique postal address - No dwelling units are intended for rental purposes - Each dwelling unit will be registered as an individual project
+- A. Single-Family detached - New construction, built upon a new foundation - Gut rehab, built upon an existing foundation - Ancillary structures that are intended to be habitable and share the same address as the primary house, such as a guest house or a suite above a garage, will be subject to the same criteria as the primary house - B. Townhome, row home or duplex - Each dwelling unit must have its own unique postal address - No dwelling units are intended for rental purposes - Each dwelling unit will be registered as an individual project